ryanwilsond/belte/docs/Current/Data.md

 #### 3.2.2.1 `x!`

 `x!` is a null assertion.
-It guarantees that `x` is not null.
-If `x` is null, a null reference exception is thrown.
+It converts a nullable `x` into a non-nullable one. `x` must be nullable.
+The operator's result is non-nullable.
+If `x` is null, a runtime null reference exception is thrown.

 #### 3.2.2.2 `x?`